enumerate1/wager-api/README.md

 ### Run
 - Run `bash ./start.sh` to start the application
 - In case you're using `docker compose v2`, please using run `bash ./startv2.sh` (not yet test this command)

+### Cool items:
+- In postgres the `transaction_level default = read commited`, using lock row to lock the `wager record` when `buy wager` to avoid race condition.
+Using this way, we can easy scale when need improve throughput.
+- Implement middleware to make the API more simple
+- Change to use chi-go router.
+Why chi-go?
+Because it lightweight, idiomatic, and composable router for building Go HTTP services.
+Especially, chi's router is based on Radix trie, so it'll handle the request as fast as possible if we have a lot of handlers in the future.
+- Add config (with file - just easy for testing) - after load config file, it will overwrite the variable environment, so this project still abide by 12factor https://12factor.net/ .P/s: Again the config file just save the infomation for quick run, when in production, use variable environment.
+- Add tricky checking to validate `selling_price`
+### If I have more time:
+- Write more test to cover, especially egde cases
+- Customize the error message to DRY
+- Research deep in biz logic of betting